Fabulani/shopfloor_simulation/README.md

 \* ```docker build``` might take a few minutes.
 \* The ```-d``` flag means ```detached```.
 If you want the container to use your terminal, just remove this flag (the script prints the current state to the terminal).
-\* The container doesn't run the graphics script.

 # Other Info